‘Creativity helps us to make sense of ourselves, to explore our hearts and minds, to better understand others, to take journeys and find freedom.’

 There’s nothing I love more than running writing retreats in Bridlington and elsewhere.

-My next retreat is coming up on October 10th.
+My next retreat is coming up on March 20th.

 I’m not sure when or where it started, but it feels like I’ve always made a collage around New Year.
 An ex-boyfriend tells me that I introduced him to my New Year collages back in the late 1990s so I must have been doing it for at least twenty years.
 Way before I became a coach, I was already interested in being the architect of my own life and saw that there was a value in spending time reflecting on what I wanted.
 And what better time to reflect on that than at New Year?
 So I began using words and images to create a vision for how I wanted my future to look.
 For the last 2 years I’veI shared the experience as a workshop and, at the start of 2020, I’m looking forward to presenting the workshop at Kollider from where I’ve been running the Writers Hub in 2019.